 Before a Hurricane

-- Move or secure all loose items (grills, patio furniture, etc.) which can blow into—and cause unnecessary damage—to your home or natural gas meter
+- Move or secure all loose items (grills, patio furniture, etc.) which can blow into—and cause needless damage to—your home or natural gas meter

 - Do not shut off your gas supply at the meter.
 If you must evacuate your home or business, leave your natural gas supply on.
+You can shut off the gas supply at each appliance.
 (Only authorized utility or emergency personnel should turn your meter valve on or off)